pian13131/sngn/Database/Database.md

 - The B+ tree is a balanced binary search tree.
 It follows a multi-level index format.
 - In the B+ tree, leaf nodes denote actual data pointers.
 B+ tree ensures that all leaf nodes remain at the same height.
 - In the B+ tree, the leaf nodes are linked using a link list.
 Therefore, a B+ tree can support random access as well as sequential access.
+- Get more index in one read from block

 ##### Internal node